feedhenry-templates/sync-android-app/README.md

 ## What is it?

 This application manages items in a collection that is synchronized with a remote RHMAP cloud application.
 The user can create, update, and delete collection items.
-Refer to `app/src/main/assets/fhconfig.properties` and `app/src/main/java/com/feedhenry/sync/activities/ListOfItemsActivity.java` for the delevant pieces of code and configuraiton.
+Refer to `app/src/main/assets/fhconfig.properties` and `app/src/main/java/com/feedhenry/sync/activities/ListOfItemsActivity.java` for the relevant pieces of code and configuraiton.

 If you do not have access to a RHMAP instance, you can sign up for a free instance at [https://openshift.feedhenry.com/](https://openshift.feedhenry.com/).